Tax incidence: Tax burden analysis

 Predominantly, studies of different distributions of the tax burden are carried out at a comparative level, either geographically (between different countries) or intertemporally (comparing distributions under different governments or regimes).
 The tax burden analysis aims to describe how different social classes contribute to the public sector.

 In the United States, the analysis regarding how the tax burden affects each of its social classes is conducted regularly.
-The Congressional Budget Office presents a series of reports showing the share of all federal taxes paid by taxpayers at the same point in the income distribution.
+The Congressional Budget Office (CBO) presents a series of reports showing the share of all federal taxes paid by taxpayers at the same point in the income distribution.
 Their data for 2017 shows the following: